nextflow-io/nextflow/docs/vscode.md

 def map = readJson(json) as Map // hard cast
 ```

 The Nextflow language specification only supports hard casts.
 However, hard casts are discouraged because they can cause unexpected behavior if used improperly.
-You can use a Groovy-style type annotation instead:
+Use a Groovy-style type annotation instead:

 ```groovy
 def Map map = readJson(json)